awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalog-cloudformationprovisionedproduct.md

 `ProductName`  <a name="cfn-servicecatalog-cloudformationprovisionedproduct-productname"></a>
 A user\-friendly name for the provisioned product\.
 This value must be unique for the AWS account and cannot be updated after the product is provisioned\.
-Each time a stack is created or updated, if `ProductName` is provided it will successfully resolve to `ProductId` as long as only one product exists in the account/region with that `ProductName`\.
+Each time a stack is created or updated, if `ProductName` is provided it will successfully resolve to `ProductId` as long as only one product exists in the account or Region with that `ProductName`\.
 You must specify either the name or the ID of the product, but not both\.
 *Required*: Conditional
 *Type*: String